AdobeDocs/experiences-by-you.en/help/experience-manager/cloud-service/expert-resources/aem-champions/migration.md

 thumbnail: 3427587.jpeg
 ---

-# AEM Champion Best Practices and Tips - Migrating to AEM as a Cloud Service
+# AEM Champion Best Practices and Tips - Preparing and planning a migration to AEM as a Cloud Service

 Explore expert advice and best practices from your fellow AEM champion, Wilson Faure.
 In this video, he navigates the intricacies of planning and preparation for migrating to AEM as a Cloud Service.
 Discover invaluable best practices for crucial milestones in the migration journey, including establishing performance benchmarks and overcoming roadblocks such as customer code compatibility and managing external/internal APIs.